Warlords Battlecry II: Critical reception

 The game generally received positive reviews, with Metacritic giving an average score of 82 out of 100 ("generally favourable reviews").
-The Armchair Empire said that "...[playing the] game has been the most fun I’ve had in playing an RTS since Dungeon Keeper 2 and Warcraft II: Tides of Darkness".
-The review site rated the game 8.9/10.
 PC Gamer US described the game as "welcome on my computer for a long time to come", in particular praising the non-linear campaign and the sheer scope of the game, awarding it 90%.
 IGN stated that "...[Warlords Battlecry II] may not have a ton of really noticeable new things when it comes down to the real-time strategy aspect of play, but it definitely had enough to draw me through my jaded curtain and get me playing and interested again".
 It too praised the campaign, giving the game an overall rating of 8.5 out of a possible 10.

 GameSpot named Battlecry II a runner-up for its March 2002 "PC Game of the Month" award.
 While describing the game as "a solid real-time strategy game" and giving it a rating of 8.2 out of 10, the publication noted that "[the game] doesn't take a big leap forward".
 According to the game's Metacritic page, this was an opinion held by many reviewers.
-Another criticism concerned the game's save feature.
-Despite the positive review the game received from The Armchair Empire, it criticised the save feature.
-The review described how "....during battles, saves are unlimited, but there [can be only one saved game (the most recent save)], meaning that a save at an inopportune time is worse than no save at all".

 UGO praised the AI, stating, "It seldom uses a tank rush until the very end.
 Rather, it'll often feint, spy and harass you.
 It'll often send its hero to convert your mines, to draw your units away from your town to chase him back to his city hall, while other units invade your area.
 It'll send minor units to hack at your buildings, and it is very good at hiding its numbers using the Fog of War.
 At the start of a campaign, the computer is pretty much a pushover, but as the game progresses, you'll often find your hands full."